google/xls/xls/modules/zstd/README.md

     results from the reference library
   * The decoding result from the simulation has different contents than the results from the reference library
+* Failures caused by incorrect intermediate results (only in the selected tests):
+  * Incorrect decoding of the FSE table
+  * Incorrect Huffman weights
+  * Incorrect Huffman codebook

 Currently, all mentioned conditions lead to an eventual test failure.